MicrosoftDocs/intellicode/docs/custom-models.md

 ---
 # IntelliCode team completions: AI-assisted IntelliSense based on your code

-Use IntelliCode team models for completions to get AI-assisted IntelliSense recommendations based on *your* C# codebase.
-Team completions are useful if you use internal utility and base class libraries or domain-specific libraries that aren’t commonly used in open-source code.
-This is because IntelliCode’s *base model* recommendations are based solely on patterns learned from open-source GitHub repos.
-If you’re using code that isn’t in that set of repos, those recommendations aren't as useful to you.
-For C# users, IntelliCode can learn patterns from your code to make recommendations for things that aren’t in the open-source domain.
+Use IntelliCode team models for completions to get AI-assisted IntelliSense recommendations based on your C# and C++ codebases.
+Team completions are useful when working with your own types or domain-specific libraries that aren’t commonly used in open source code.
+This is because IntelliCode’s base model recommendations are based solely on patterns learned from open-source GitHub repos.
+When working with code that isn’t in that set of repos, those recommendations aren't as useful to you.
+C# and C++ users in Visual Studio can now use IntelliCode to learn patterns from their code to make recommendations tailored to _your_ code.

-An IntelliCode model is an encapsulation of a set of rules that allow prediction of some useful information (for example, recommendations in the IntelliSense list) based on well-understood inputs.
-IntelliCode creates *custom* models for your team using the same learning process as for the IntelliCode base models, except they are trained on your own code.
-The more code you provide to illustrate your patterns of usage, the more capable the custom model will be of offering good recommendations.
+An IntelliCode model is an encapsulation of a set of rules that allow prediction of some useful information (for example, recommendations in the IntelliSense list) based on an analysis of code.
+IntelliCode creates custom models for your team using the same learning process as for the IntelliCode base models, except they are trained on your own code.
+The more code you provide to illustrate your patterns of usage, the more capable the custom model will be at offering useful recommendations.

 > [!NOTE]
-> Team completions is a preview feature and is disabled by default.
+> Team completions are a preview feature and is disabled by default.
 It can be enabled through **Tools** > **Options** > **IntelliCode**.
-It is currently available only for C# code.
+It is currently available only for C# and C++ code.

 ## How models get applied